vxnuaj/LABS/Artificial-Intelligence/Machine-Learning/AndrewNG-Notes/NeuralNets-and-DeepLearning.md

 - $\frac{∂J}{∂θ}$ is the gradient of the loss w.r.t to parameter $θ$
     - This gradient ultimately denotes how steep the slope of the loss function is at the value which $θ$ represents.
 The larger the gradient is, the further away it is from the global optima.

-This update rule moves the value of $θ$ in the oppostie direction of the gradient to find the global optima.
+This update rule moves the value of $θ$ in the oppostie direction of the gradient to ultimately find the global optima.